 As the title says it is about a cool guy reviewing every single ramen existing in this world.
-Pretty cool right?
+Pretty awesom right?
 I found him through Tumblr and from there got redirected to his original blog.
 I always check his yearly top ten list of spicy ramen to see if there are any new gems on the market.

 Books By Julia

 I found out about this adorable blog from Reddit where this gentleman wrote in the comments that his little daughter reviews books appropriate to her age for her peers.
 While this is an excellent way to get your kids into reading and developing their writing skills and critical thinking, what caught my eyes is the “Daddy’s afterthoughts” note at the end of every review which means the father also goes through the same reading journey as his daughter.
-Maybe because I come from an Asian family but I have never seen a father being this engaged to his own child’s learning process.
+Maybe because I come from an Asian family but I have never seen a father being this engaged with his own child’s learning process.
 Very heartwarming really.

 Have you ever read an apology and rolled your eyes hard 360 degrees or seen an eloquent one that you want to hire the PR team/ghostwriter for yourself?
 Well, there is a website that analyses media apologies and explains why it was bad or good.
 People tend to forget that the correct choice of words paired with the right timings can really turn the tables.
 Sometimes all we ask for is a genuine apology and it hurts us, even more, when people miss the points or put no effort in it.
 Through this website, I learnt how to be concise and clear with my apologies by thinking from someone else’s perspective.
 It is a very interesting niche that helps you to be more aware of events from different fields but also to improve your own critical thinking skills.